book notes: Night of Knives by Ian C. Esslemont (Malazan)

 There are at least 15 books in the Malazan world.
 From all I have heard, they are quite complex.
-So that I do not forget plot points or people, these are the reading notes for the Malazan novels by Steve Erikson and Ian Esslemont.
+So that I do not forget plot points or people, these are the reading notes for the Malazan novels by Steve Erikson and Ian Esslemont, starting with Night of Knives.
 I am somewhat following the reading order at this link.

 I read the prologue for Gardens of the Moon (Steve Erikson’s first novel in his series) and saw that it had the same timestamp as this novel…so I switched over.
 The writing style between Erikson and Esslemont is quite a contrast.
 There are points in this novel by Esslemont that are vague; at first I thought that was because I was new to the series and names/places/plot points were many.
 But after re-reading some passages, it is actually vague.
 I’m not certain if this is on purpose, but it is another good reason to take notes.